Chunchanakatte Falls: Distances and importance

 Is very famous for sugar and also paddy.
 Chunchanakatte is surrounded by the Cauvery river, which goes to KRS dam reservoir.
 It is also a holy place for many Hindus, where they have Lord Sree Kodanda Rama who on the way to Lanka stopped here.

-This locale has been used in a lot of regional (Kannada) movies and has been a haunt for many of the film stars and politicians, most famous being Rajkumar.
+This locale has been used in a lot of Kannada movies and has been a haunt for many of the film stars and politicians, most famous being Rajkumar.
 This region is mainly inhabited by farmers and employees of a local sugar mill and of late the power generation plant.

 History

 Kodandarama Temple

 There is an ancient temple built here dedicated to Lord Kodandarama.
 The uniqueness of the idol installed here is that Sita is standing to the right side of Sri Rama instead of the usual left.
 Legend describes that Lord Rama during his tenure in the forests stayed in this place on the behest of the tribal couple Chuncha and Chunchi.
 It seems during that time there was not a drop of water here, and when Rama's wife Sita wanted to have a bath, Rama instructed his brother Lakmana to facilitate Sita Devi's wish.
 Lakmana shot an arrow on the rocks and water started gushing out in plenty and Sita Devi could take her bath.
 Also in this forest Lord Rama met Agnatha Rishi (Unknown Sage) and was impressed by his devotion to lord Narayana, so Rama asked the Rishi to ask for a boon and the Rishi asked Lord Rama that he desired to see Lord Rama with Sita on his right side.
 The boon was granted and so was the idol installed in the same manner.
 There are two Hanuman temples, one at the entrance to the temple and the other after the temple near the river.

 The most astonishing feature of this temple is that even though the falls beside the temple makes a deafening noise, inside the garbhagudi (Sanctum sanctorum) nothing of the roar can be heard.
 It is as though the falls does not exist.
 The legend narrated for this phenomenon goes like this – it seems Lord Rama was tired of Sita Devi's constant complaining so he cursed that women should not talk unnecessarily and add to the noise pollution.
 Even though women till now do not seem to have been touched by the curse, river Cauvery's (who is considered a woman) roar at least is not heard in the garbhagudi of the temple.